Board of Directors

 In order to help progress the Association’s strategies, Tim graduated from the Australian Institute of Directors’ Company Directors Course in 2020.

 Email Kathryn McKinley

 Kathryn McKinley graduated from La Trobe University in 1999.
 She also holds a Master of Health Administration.
 Kathryn has worked in public health for over 20 years and is currently the Speech Pathology Manager at St Vincent’s Hospital Melbourne.
 She is also a Clinical Fellow at the University of Melbourne.

-Kathryn has been a director of Speech Pathology Australia since 2019 and is currently a member of the Finance and Audit Subcommittee.
-She has previously been a member of the Board Governance Subcommittee.
+Kathryn has been a director of Speech Pathology Australia since 2019.
+Kathryn is currently the Vice President Communications, and chairs the Board Governance Subcommittee.
 Kathryn has a passion for communication, advocacy and good governance.
 She is keen to ensure that our strategy continues to prioritise services to members, builds the profile of our profession and advocates for the needs of Australians with communication and swallowing difficulties.

 Vice President Operations

 Email Alison Smith

 Alison trained as a Speech Pathologist at the University of Queensland and has had a career working in the education sector in remote, regional and metropolitan contexts including roles in administration, service management and project leadership.
 She also completed a Graduate Diploma in Teaching at the University of New England to broaden her understanding of the teaching and learning process.